Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 \subsection{Outlook and open problems}

 It remains an open question to determine the exact complexity of OCI problems.
-An interesting question related to this is whether orbit closure intersection problems are in fact easier than orbit equality problems, as suggested by easier description of closure equivalence in simple cases.
+An interesting question related to this is whether orbit closure intersection problems are in fact easier than orbit equality problems.
+On one hand, simple cases suggest that orbit closure intersection problems may have a simpler description.
+On the other hand, in many situations a generic tensor tuple in large enough dimension has a closed orbit (that is, is \emph{polystable} in the sense of geometric invariant theory~\cite{Mumford-GIT}), which means that the two problems have the same answer for most inputs.
 We can rephrase this question as the question about complexity classes $\OCIclass$ and $\TIclass$.
+We note that $\TIclass$ is known to contain not only the graph isomorphism problem, but also the code equivalence problem~\cite{DBLP:journals/dcc/DAlconzo24}, for which no quasipolynomial-time algorithm is known.

 \begin{question} What is the computational complexity of OCI problems for reductive groups?
 Can they be put in $\NP \cap \coAM$ like graph isomorphism?
+Does $\OCIclass$ contain the code equivalence problem?
 What is the relationship between our class $\OCIclass$ and the class $\TIclass$ from~\textnormal{\cite{DBLP:journals/siamcomp/GrochowQ23}}? \end{question}

 It seems that a tensor tuple sequence does not need to be too complicated to be $\OCIclass$-complete.
-We conjecture that as long as an OCI problem is not efficiently solvable using quiver representation techniques, it is $\OCIclass$-complete, similarly to the classical dichotomy of tame and wild quivers~\cite{tame-wild}; see also~\cite{Belitskii-Sergeichuk,Futorny-Grochow-Sergeichuk}.
-A first step in the investigation of this question may be the analysis of the three remaining unclassified balanced tensor problems discussed above in \cref{thm:complete-balanced-GL} and \cref{lem:balanced-GL-increase}.
+We conjecture that as long as an OCI problem is not trivial or efficiently solvable using quiver representation techniques, it is $\OCIclass$-complete, similarly to the classical dichotomy of tame and wild quivers~\cite{tame-wild}; see also~\cite{Belitskii-Sergeichuk,Futorny-Grochow-Sergeichuk}.
+A first step in the investigation of this question may be the analysis of the three remaining unclassified balanced tensor problems discussed above in \cref{thm:complete-balanced-GL}.

 \begin{question} Are the OCI problems for the actions of~$\GL(V)$ on~$V^{\otimes 2} \otimes (V^*)^{\otimes 2}$, on $V^{\otimes 2} {\otimes} (V^*)^{\otimes 2} \oplus V {\otimes} V^*$, and on $V^{\otimes 3} \otimes (V^*)^{\otimes 3}$ complete for $\OCIclass$?
 More generally, is any OCI problems for tensor tuple sequences either $\OCIclass$-complete, or efficiently solvable? \end{question}